 My climate science research focuses primarily on problems which are relevant to the public understanding of climate science.
 With my colleague Robert Way I have been investigating biases in historical temperature record from weather stations.
 Our primary work concerns temperature change over the past two decades.
 The main temperature record providers show a slowdown in the rate of warming over this period, however when biases in the temperature record are taken into account, we find that part of the slowdown disappears.

-Video explanation of the impact of coverage bias in the recent temperature record.
+Video explanation of the impact of coverage bias on the recent temperature record.

-I am also involved in climate science communication, and am contributing to a massive online course run by the University of Queensland.
-I can offer undergraduate projects in this area for students who are interested to develop science communication skills.
+I am also involved in climate science communication and contribute to a massive online course run by the University of Queensland.
+I can offer undergraduate and postgraduate projects for students who are interested in climate change, data analysis, science communication or science denial.